Senior Vice President for Social Justice

 Office: 72 Fifth Avenue, Room 507, New York, NY 10011 | 212-229-5400 Ext 1617 | email@example.com

-Fall 2017 Office Hours: MONDAYS 2:30pm to 4:10pm or by appointment through Zoom.us video.
-Contact me directly and I will do my best to arrange a mutually convenient time.
+Spring 2018 Office Hours: MONDAYS 2:30pm to 4:10pm or by appointment through Zoom.us video.
+If this time does not work for you, contact me directly and I will do my best to arrange a mutually convenient time.

-Professor Allison earned an AB from Dartmouth College with a major in Geography, and a concentration in Environmental Studies, focusing on agricultural land use and agribusiness, prior to earning his MBA at Harvard Business School, where he focused on finance, general management, and entrepreneurship.
-Professor Allison is a co-chair of the University Faculty Senate (UFS).
-He also serves on the board of directors of WE ACT for Environmental Justice WEACT), on the Executive Committee of the Dartmouth Alumni Association of New York City and the Dartmouth Alumni Council, ,is a member of The Partnership for a New American Economy, a bi-partisan group supporting U.S. immigration reform, and is a member of the Admissions Board at Harvard Business School.
+I earned an AB from Dartmouth College with a major in Geography and a concentration in Environmental Studies, focusing on agricultural land use and agribusiness, and an MBA at Harvard Business School, where I focused on finance, general management and entrepreneurship.
+I currently serve on the board of directors of WE ACT for Environmental Justice, as Co-Vice President of the Dartmouth Alumni Association of New York City, and a member of the Alumni Council at Dartmouth College.
+At the New School I also serve as the Chair of the Advisory Committee on Investor Responsibility (ACIR), reporting to the Investment Committee of The New School’s Board of Trustees and the President’s Office, and I am an elected member of the University Faculty Senate, where I also serve as a co-chair.
+I am also a Senior Member of the Admissions Board at Harvard Business School.

 A.B., Dartmouth College, with a major in Geography, and a concentration in Environmental Studies, focusing on Agricultural Land Use and Agribusiness.